renna-beeran/Missionaries_Cannibals/README.md

 Interactive Gameplay: Players can input their moves to transfer characters across the river.

-Visual Representation: Displaying the current state of the game graphically helps players strategize their moves.
+Visual Representation: Displaying the current state of the game helps players strategize their moves.

 Constraint Validation: The game ensures moves are valid according to the specified rules.